tirkarp/covid19-resource-library/npi/README.md

 - `Cases`: contains information about positive cases and deaths
 - `Economic`: contains economic data, e.g. government spending, tax relief
 - `Infra.`: contains information about infrastructure that eases or restricts mobility

+## Field Description

+- Compr-ness*: Comprehensiveness
+- `Official`: data officially reported by authorities
+- `Aggregate`: data curated from various sources, which may not have been officially reported by authorities
+- `Comprehensive`: data reported is comprehensive and contains low-level details
+- `General`: data reported is not comprehensive and is meant for a high-level overview

 ## Additional Sources